 Sometimes the best hair treatments aren’t found at your local salon or drugstore, but in your refrigerator and kitchen cabinets.
-We often overlook the most obvious of beauty solutions and think that the more expensive the product, the better it’ll work.
+We often overlook the most obvious of beauty solutions like those found at Allurium Beauty and think that the more expensive the product, the better it’ll work.
 Don’t believe the hype!
 These simple DIY tricks and tips will not only help you go green, but will save you money in the long run.

 1. Apple Cider Vinegar Rinse